Catilinarian conspiracy: Discovery

 A 1st century AD depiction of Cicero, one of the consuls in 63 BC and one of the leaders of the response against Catiline, today in the Capitoline Museum.

 The consul Cicero heard rumours of a plot from a woman named Fulvia in the autumn in 63 BC.
 The first concrete evidence was provided by Marcus Licinius Crassus, who handed over letters on 18 or 19 October which described plans to massacre prominent citizens.
 Crassus' letters were corroborated by reports of armed men gathering in support of the conspiracy.
 In response, the senate passed a decree declaring a tumultus (a state of emergency) and, after receipt of the reports of armed men gathering in Etruria, carried the senatus consultum ultimum instructing the consuls to do whatever it took to respond to the crisis.

 By 27 October, the senate had received reports that Gaius Manlius, a former centurion and leader of an army there, had taken up arms near Faesulae.
-Some modern scholars have argued that Manlius' revolt was initially independent of Catiline's plans.
-Berry 2020, however, rejects this.
+Some modern scholars have argued that Manlius' revolt was initially independent of Catiline's plans; however, Berry 2020, rejects this.
 In response, Cicero dispatched two nearby proconsuls and two praetors to respond to the possibility of armed insurrection with permission to levy troops and orders to maintain night watches.

 Catiline remained in the city.
 While named in the anonymous letters sent to Crassus, this was insufficient evidence for incrimination.
 But after messages from Etruria connected him directly to the uprising, he was indicted under the lex Plautia de vi (public violence) in early November.
 The conspirators met, probably on 6 November, and found two volunteers to make an attempt on Cicero's life.
 Cicero alleged that the conspirators plotted to engulf Rome in flames and destroy the city.
 Sallust reports this allegation allowed Cicero to turn the urban plebs against Catiline, but modern scholars do not believe that Catiline credibly wanted to destroy the city.

 After the attempts on Cicero's life failed on 7 November 63 BC, he assembled the senate and delivered his first oration against Catiline, publicly denouncing the conspiracy.
 Catiline attempted to speak in his defence – attacking Cicero's ancestry – but was shouted down and promptly left the city to join Manlius' men in Etruria.
 Writing a letter, likely preserved in Sallust, he committed his wife to the protection of a friend and left the city, justifying his actions in terms of honours unjustly denied to him and denying any alleged indebtedness.